Takifugu rubripes

-Takifugu rubripes, commonly known as the Japanese puffer, Tiger puffer, or torafugu (虎河豚), is a pufferfish in the genus Takifugu.
+Takifugu rubripes, commonly known as the Japanese puffer, Japanese pufferfish, Tiger puffer, or torafugu (虎河豚), is a pufferfish in the genus Takifugu.
 It is distinguished by a very small genome that has been fully sequenced because of its use as a model species and is in widespread use as a reference in genomics.

 Taxonomy and etymology

 The species is often referred to in the genomics literature as Fugu rubripes.
 The genus Fugu is a synonym of the currently preferred Takifugu.
 Takifugu is Japanese for puffer and rubripes comes from the Latin ruber and pēs meaning ruddy foot.

 Distribution and habitat

 The species is known from the Sea of Japan, East China Sea and Yellow Sea north to southern Sakhalin, at depths of 10-135 m.
 It is a demersal species.
 Spawning occurs in estuaries; young fish can tolerate a wide range of salinities and will remain in river mouths and lagoons, maturing for one year before migrating permanently to the open ocean.